nikolska/Message_server/README.md

 -u or --username: user login,

--p or --password: user's password, check if it is at least eight characters long,

--n or --new-pass: new user password,

 -l or --list: request to list all users,

 -d or --delete: user login to be deleted,